tamsooo/soundboard/README.md

 - 🎛️ **Virtual Audio Cable Support**: Outputs mixed audio to VB-Cable for use with Discord, OBS, and more
 - 🎨 **Modern Dark UI**: Sleek, dark-themed WPF interface with smooth animations and hover effects
 - 🎵 **Wide Format Support**: Plays WAV, MP3, M4A, WMA, and AAC audio files
-- ⌨️ **Keyboard Shortcuts**: Quick access to sounds with F1-F12 keys
+- ⌨️ **Keyboard Shortcuts**: Quick access to sounds with F1-F12 keys (F5 refresh the output devices)
 - 🎧 **Monitor Controls**: Option to hear your microphone locally
 - 📊 **Audio Visualization**: Real-time microphone level indicator
 - 🎚️ **Audio Device Selection**: Flexible routing for different output devices